 Although UVB rays are the primary cause of sunburn, both UVA and UVB rays contribute to skin cancer.
 All sunscreens help protect against sunburn.
-But only those that are broad spectrum have been shown to also reduce the risk of skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.
+But only those that are broad spectrum and have an SPF of at least 15 have been shown to also reduce the risk of skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.

 Current requirements applicable to sunscreens marketed without approved applications state:

-- Products that pass the FDA’s broad-spectrum requirements can be labeled “broad spectrum.”
+- Only products that pass the FDA’s broad spectrum requirements can be labeled “broad spectrum.”

 - Sunscreens that are not broad spectrum or that lack an SPF of at least 15 must carry a warning: “Skin Cancer/Skin Aging Alert: Spending time in the sun increases your risk of skin cancer and early skin aging.
 This product has been shown only to help prevent sunburn, not skin cancer or early skin aging.”